 As the Assistant Innkeeper at the Beacon House Inn Bed & Breakfast I am often in the kitchen baking and cooking.
 At least a few times per week it is not unusual to eat leftovers from breakfast after the guests have been served.
 This could be anything from Creme Brulee French Toast to Artisan Baked Oatmeal.
 As you can imagine, I easily consume hundreds of mindless calories throughout the day with bites, licks and tastes as I cook and bake.
 As it turns out, these little “BLT’s” as I like to call them, add up over time.
 They add up a lot!
 Over the course of four years, I gained just shy of forty pounds.

-These extra pounds crept up almost unnoticeably over time.
-When I turned forty-nine I had an awakening.
-Maybe it was seeing pictures of myself and hating them.
-Perhaps my immortality finally set in, but I realized that I had to do something about my weight.
-I felt unhealthy.
-I smoked cigarettes.
-Most days by early afternoon I no energy whatsoever.
-Diabetes runs in my family so I became nervous about developing that.
-I began to diet, but my frustration only grew as I could not shed any of those extra pounds.
-I was finding out quickly that as we age it becomes all the more difficult to lose weight.
+These extra pounds crept up almost unnoticeable over time and when I turned forty-nine, I had a rude awakening.
+Maybe it was seeing pictures of myself and hating them?
+Perhaps it was my mortality finally setting in and I realized that I had to do something about my weight.
+I felt unhealthy, I smoked cigarettes, and most days by early afternoon, I had no energy whatsoever.
+Diabetes runs in my family so I became nervous about developing the disease and I began to diet.
+My frustration only grew as I could not shed any of those extra pounds and I was finding out quickly that as we age it becomes more difficult to lose weight.

-Our new blog, The Healthy Side of Indulgence, by the Beacon House Inn is based on a combination of our years of experience in the hospitality business plus our own personal travels.
+Our new blog, The Healthy Side of Indulgence by the Beacon House Inn, is based on a combination of our years of experience in the hospitality business plus our own personal travels.
 It will highlight some of my personal lifestyle transformation journey as I learned how to live on the healthy side of indulgence.
-We will now be sharing these tips and more with you, so that you too can travel and live healthy, while still enjoying your life!
+We will now be sharing these tips and more with you so that you too can travel and live healthy while still enjoying life!